mdn/content/files/en-us/web/api/mediastreamtrack/kind/index.md

 The **`MediaStreamTrack.kind`**
 read-only property returns a {{domxref("DOMString")}} set to `"audio"` if the track is an audio track and to `"video"`, if it is a video track.
-It doesn't change if the track is deassociated from its source.
+It doesn't change if the track is disassociated from its source.

 ## Syntax